codesport/admin-panel/README.md

 ---
 # Stage 2: Add State and Build-out Master-Detail Functionality

-Although each Raect component may generate and contain data, it is a best practice to `lift state up` to the parent component.
-Lifting up staate is a ca core React design pricinple.
+Although each React component may generate and contain data, it is a best practice to `lift state up` to the parent component.
+Lifting up staate is a ca core React design principle.
 It brings organization and simplicity, to soemthing potentially quite complex and unweildy.

 As mentioned earlier, state is complex and it's easier to have one file as a nexus and controller of all things state.